ONE - The Trouble Maker

 "If I leave the room..." said Wesley, "Would you stop me?"

 I was shocked to hear him speak.
-He had a bit of a deep voice, and wasn't making eye contact with me.
+He had a bit of a deep and husky voice (which I admit sounded quite attractive) and wasn't making eye contact with me.
 On the other hand, I wasn't making eye contact with him either.

 "I can't stop you..."
 I said quietly.
 I'm sort of shy when it comes to new people.
 I mean, I've been in the same class as Wesley since the beginning of high school, but not once have I spoken to him.